-Description: Individuals with mental illness residing in locked or unlocked treatment facilities or other supportive residential treatment settings providing mental health services will be educated about their rights, and ACDL will advocate for the rights of these individuals.
+Description: Individuals with mental illness residing in locked or unlocked treatment facilities or other supportive residential treatment settings providing mental health services will be educated about their rights, and DRAZ will advocate for the rights of these individuals.

-- 1.1 ACDL staff will conduct at least three (3) investigations into allegations of the abuse or neglect of Arizonans with mental illness in a variety of placement settings and when appropriate, make recommendations for corrective action, preventative measures, and policy modifications through letters of concern and/or public reports. - 1.2 ACDL staff will conduct at least ten (10) in-person or virtual monitoring visits to the Arizona State Hospital, and at least ten (10) in-person or virtual monitoring visits of locked treatment facilities, unlocked treatment facilities, group homes or other residential settings, with three (3) in-person or virtual monitoring visits conducted in rural areas. - 1.3 ACDL staff will continue to participate in the class action lawsuit Jensen v.
-Shinn, including, but not limited to, representing ACDL in briefing, hearings, and appeals following the Court's ruling on this case for individuals with mental illness incarcerated in Arizona's state-operated prisons. - 1.4 Provide legal representation or advocacy in at least two (2) appeals, grievances, or other legal or administrative proceedings regarding rights violations, inadequate discharge planning, or inappropriate mental health services for persons with mental illness residing in locked or unlocked treatment facilities or other supportive residential treatment settings. - 1.5 Provide timely and accurate rights information to individuals with mental illness about how to effectively self-advocate.
+- 1.1 DRAZ staff will conduct at least three (3) investigations into allegations of the abuse or neglect of Arizonans with mental illness in a variety of placement settings and when appropriate, make recommendations for corrective action, preventative measures, and policy modifications through letters of concern and/or public reports. - 1.2 DRAZ staff will conduct at least ten (10) in-person or virtual monitoring visits to the Arizona State Hospital, and at least ten (10) in-person or virtual monitoring visits of locked treatment facilities, unlocked treatment facilities, group homes or other residential settings, with three (3) in-person or virtual monitoring visits conducted in rural areas. - 1.3 DRAZ staff will continue to participate in the class action lawsuit Jensen v.
+Thornell, including, but not limited to, representing

+DRAZ in monitoring visits, briefing, and hearings, as necessary related the Court's Order and Permanent Injunction in this case concerning individuals with mental illness incarcerated in Arizona's state-operated prisons.

-- 1.6 Provide at least three (3) in-person or virtual presentations to individuals with mental illness about their rights concerning the individualized treatment and/or discharge planning process. - 1.7 Attend at least three (3) Independent Oversight Committee in-person or virtual meetings to provide independent oversight and review of allegations and reports of abuse, neglect, and/or rights violations of persons with mental illness who reside in Arizona.
+- 1.4 Provide legal representation or advocacy in at least two (2) appeals, grievances, or other legal or administrative proceedings regarding rights violations, inadequate discharge planning, or inappropriate mental health services for persons with mental illness residing in locked or unlocked treatment facilities or other supportive residential treatment settings. - 1.5 Provide timely and accurate rights information to individuals with mental illness about how to effectively self-advocate. - 1.6 Provide at least three (3) in-person or virtual presentations to individuals with mental illness about their rights concerning the individualized treatment and/or discharge planning process. - 1.7 Attend at least three (3) Independent Oversight Committee inperson or virtual meetings to provide independent oversight and review of allegations and reports of abuse, neglect, and/or rights violations of persons with mental illness who reside in Arizona.